turingschool/backend-curriculum-site/other_resources/ideabox/ideabox.md

 </html>
 ```

 Go to your browser and refresh the root page.
-You should see no change, still
-just `Hello, World`.
+You should see no change, still just `Hello, World`.
+We need to tell our app that it should use the `index.erb` file that we've just created and placed in that `views` folder.

 #### Rendering the Template

-Back in your `app.rb`, change your `get` method like this:
+Back in your `app.rb`, change your `get` method to look like this:

 ```ruby
 get '/' do